The Middle East & North Africa

 Program Areas:

-• Revisions of the Bahrain Commercial Code to support entrepreneurship-friendly lending and insolvency law.
+• Revisions of the Bahrain Commercial Code to support entrepreneurship-friendly lending and insolvency law

 • Regional international commercial arbitration moot competition for law students.

-• Judicial capacity building regarding insolvency and e-commerce law.
+• Judicial capacity building regarding insolvency and e-commerce law

 IRAQ